cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

     ![](./1216-batch-scheduling-policy-pyhsical-id.png)

     The same behavior was observed for `AWS::SNS::Topic` for example.
 This assumption seems correct, but hasn't yet been verified.

-    If this assumption proves incorrect, it is unlikely to be a blocker.
+Even if it proves false, it is unlikely to be a blocker.
 If users are explicitly interested in the ARN, they can use `resource.attrArn` instead of `resource.ref`.

-2. When the requested attribute is not `Ref`, the function invokes the [Cloud Control GetResource](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResource.html) API.
+2. When the requested attribute is not `Ref`, the function invokes the [Cloud Control GetResource](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResource.html) API to get access to resource properties.
 For the `Identifier` argument, we pass the CloudFormation Physical Resource ID.
 Empirical evidence show this assumption is valid, but has yet to be verified.
 If this assumption proves incorrect, we would have to understand which and how many resources behave differently, and either:
     - Snowflake those resources.
     - Not support them (i.e let the mechanism fail)
     - Abandon this solution and go with the [Outputs](#outputs) alternative.